nabla-containers/nabla-containers.github.io/index.md

 functionality.
 Nabla containers use library OS (aka unikernel) techniques, specifically those from the [Solo5 project](https://github.com/Solo5/solo5), to avoid system calls and thereby reduce the attack surface.
-Nabla containers only use around 9 system calls, all others are blocked via a Linux seccomp policy.
+Nabla containers only use 9 system calls, all others are blocked via a Linux seccomp policy.
 An overview of the internals of a nabla container appears in this figure: